-Graduation requirements are listed with each degree.
+Graduation requirements are listed with each degree described later in this Graduate catalog.

 Academic Advising/ Course Scheduling

 Although the area directors and the advisors are available to assist students in course planning it is ultimately the student's responsibility to ensure that all courses are scheduled and all course and program requirements are met satisfactorily.
 It is recommended that a student make contact, by phone or in person, with his or her advisor at least once in a semester to check on progress.